 Key Stage 4

 During Key Stage 4, students will further enhance their musical studies to build on a range of skills covered in both their Key Stage 3 curriculum, but also the work they complete with their private instrumental teachers.
 At Redruth School, the Music Department follows the EDEXCEL GCSE Music specification.
 Al students who opt to study Music at Key Stage 4 are expected to take part in the extra-curricular life of the department to further develop their performance ability.
 A pre-requisite of taking the GCSE Music course is that students are enrolled on an instrumental lesson package either through school or with private tutors outside of school.
 The course is set-out as follows:

-Student will further develop their performance skills by creating another ensemble performance which will be more complex than the previous.
+Student will further develop their performance skills by creating ensemble performances which will be more complex than in previous years.
 They will also be expected to prepare a solo performance to record in line with the expected outcomes of the GCSE specification.
 Students will also utilise their previous compositional skills to create a piece of programme music encompassing a range of instruments with a range of harmonies.
 During the year, students will start to use a range of resources to complete the close analysis of five of the eight set-works required for GCSE.
 They will learn how to mark music scores and annotate them appropriately.

 In the final year of study, students will be required to record both a solo and ensemble performance each of two minutes.
 The standard of the pieces will need to be at least Grade 5 practical from the major exam boards.
 Student will also receive a compositional brief from the exam board, and will need to write a piece of music according to the requirements from the board.
 There will also be time allocated to completing the analysis of the final three set-works.
 Near the end of the course, time will be allocated to revisiting the studied set-works in preparation for the Summer Exam.

-- Redruth School Instrumental Ensemble meets every Monday 3-4pm.
-Musicians of all ages and abilities are welcome to join.
+· Redruth School Instrumental Ensemble meets every Tuesday 3-4pm with Mr Dryburgh.
+Musicians of all ages and abilities are welcome to join